 Pharmacy in History Guidelines for Authors

 Pharmacy in History publishes essays on the history of pharmaceutical practice, science, education, and industry, including the history of drugs and therapeutics and facets of the related medical sciences.
-The journal solicits manuscripts not exceeding 10,000 words, and also invites submission of scholarly notes, generally no longer than 1,000 words (exclusive of footnotes).
+The journal solicits manuscripts not exceeding 10,000 words (exclusive of footnotes) and also invites submission of scholarly notes, generally no longer than 3,000 words (exclusive of footnotes).

 All scholarly manuscripts submitted undergo a peer-review process.
 Book reviews are assigned to specialist scholars, and authors desiring Pharmacy in History to carry reviews should arrange for their publishers to send copies of books to American Institute of the History of Pharmacy, Editor Pharmacy in History, 777 Highland Ave., Madison, WI 53705.

 Download a .pdf version of these complete Guidelines for Authors.

 Conflicts of Interest: It is the responsibility of the authors (via the corresponding author) to inform the editors of any institutional or organizational funding they have received for research related to the subject of the manuscript.
 Authors must also declare any additional financial or personal connections that represent potential conflicts of interest.

 In composition, follow the suggestions in the Chicago Manual of Style with the exception of the following guidelines, which apply to endnotes.
 In the first citation of a book or article, the full name of the author, full title, and place and date of publication must appear, e.g.:

 Subsequent citations will use a short-title system as follows:

 Website references should include the url and date accessed: